marco-zangari/leap-microsoft/resume.md

 ## EXPERIENCE
 ### LookFitFeel, Software Development Engineer, 2018_present
 #### Develop secure API to handle requests for customers in startup environment.
 Remote team workflow with continuous integration through Travis and deployment with Docker.
 Monkey-wrenching API-database performance whether through a PHP front-end or through a Python backend.
 Participate in planning and design of new features and applications.
-Produce documentation for processes and general functionality.
+Produce documentation for processes and general functionality

 ### Code Fellows, TA, 2018_2018
 #### Help advanced Python students in course and lab work.
-Grade assignments as part of a TA cohort in conjunction with course's lead instructor.
+Grade assignments as part of a TA cohort in conjunction with course's lead instructor

 ### Seattle University, Adjunct Professor, 2010_2017
 #### Produce content within curricular architectures focused on outcome learning objectives.
 Develop new classes on storytelling, food, and the city.
 Guide student research projects.
 Advise students.
-Participate in History and Honors Departments.
+Participate in History and Honors Departments

 ### Duke University ICCS-Catania, Visiting Assistant Professor, 2009_10
 #### Designed ancient Greek language classes around Athenian theatrical and imperial ambitions.
-Organized and co-led travel seminar centered on and through the colonial, classical, and Hellenistic architecture of Sicily and Northern Africa, specifically modern day Tunisia.
+Organized and co-led travel seminar centered on and through the colonial, classical, and Hellenistic architecture of Sicily and Northern Africa, specifically modern day Tunisia

 ## PROJECTS
 ### Avatax-Rest-V2-Python-SDK, Apr_2018